elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

 ---

-### In what pattern category does the Interpreter pattern belong too?
+### What pattern category does the Interpreter pattern belong to?

 <details>
   <summary>